ADACS-Australia/PyFHD/docs/source/examples/examples.rst

     save_beam_metadata_only=1
     beam_clip_floor=0

 This advanced calibration is transferring an initial set of calibration solutions (using ``transfer_calibration``) and running calibration again using an existing sky model (using ``model_transfer``).
-Amongst other things, it's also using a different primary beam model via the keyword ``transfer_psf``, and a different set of flags via ``transfer_weights``.
+Amongst other things, it's also using a different primary beam model via the keyword ``transfer_psf``, and a pervious set of flags via ``transfer_weights``.
 This calibration results in tighter amplitude and flatter phase solutions:

 .. image:: 1088281328_cal_amp_advanced.png
   :width: 600px